zyp001a/swf2pdf/README.md

 INSTALL
 =========
-imagemagic and poppler-utils is needed, you can simply install them by apt-get
+imagemagick and poppler-utils is needed, you can simply install them by
+'''
+apt-get install imagemagick poppler-utils
+'''
+the program convert swf to image, then to pdf
 USAGE
 =========
-swf2pdf *.swf
+./swf2pdf *.swf